isomerpages/enterprisesg-wmo/pages/terms-of-use.md

 #### 1. Agreement - Terms
 All access to any area of our websiteare governed by the terms and conditions below ("Terms").
 If you are not comfortable with any of these Terms, we would advise you to exit.
 Please continue only if you can accept these Terms.
-In these Terms, the words "we", "our" and "us" refers to Singapore Accreditation Council.
+In these Terms, the words "we", "our" and "us" refers to Weights and Measures Office.

 #### 2. Access To WMO
 The accessibility and operation of our website rely on technologies outside our control.
 We are not able to guarantee continuous accessibility or uninterrupted operation of our website.